 If you’re on the hunt for a quick read that leaves you terrified, flooded with nightmares, or even scarred for life, look no further.
-I’ve got you covered with some of my favorite short horror books, all organized from longest to shortest—and none over 250 pages!
+I’ve got you covered with some of my favorite horror books under 100 pages, all organized from longest to shortest—and none over 250 pages!
 Halloween is right around the corner, and it’s the perfect time to start working on your TBR list.
 To help you get started, I’ve picked best short horror novels under 300 pages.
 They’ll pack a month’s worth of scary stories into your October.

 Page Count: 224 Pages